slvg01/6a_immoeliza_data/README.md

 Then the output, a list of dictionaries, is converted to a DataFrame.
 The DataFrame is then saved using the to_csv_raw function or further processed by clean_dataframe and then saved in another location by the to_csv_clean function.

+## Data set analysis and visualization

+a whole data set visualization notebook can be found in the Analysis folder a presentation of the analysis of the dataframe can be seen in the Report folder